shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-microsoft-outlook-com-inventory.md

 Outlook.com combines the best of Outlook and Hotmail to offer a clutter-free environment for communicating with family, friends, and colleagues.
 Outlook.com focuses on four key points for advertisers:

 1. **Consumer Focus**: Designed with both the consumers and advertisers in mind.
-1. **Advertiser Exclusivity**: There's only one advertiser per page (whitelist helps to ensure exclusivity).
+1. **Advertiser Exclusivity**: There's only one advertiser per page (allowlist helps to ensure exclusivity).
 1. **High Relevance**: Active(100% logged in) users provide a large pool of targeting options, which helps increase ROI.
 1. **Simple, yet visual**: Simple creatives deliver imagery that stands out against a clean environment.